serqco/qabstracts/codebook.md

 - code `limitation`:
   information about limitations, threats to validity, and the like of the study or its results.
-- code `resourcepointer`:
+- code `resourcepointer:iu`:
-  A concrete reference to a concrete external resource such as a software artifact, materials package, data package, appendix, or similar item.
+  A reference to a concrete external resource such as a software artifact, materials package, data package, appendix, or similar item.